-Unfortunately, many people avoid avocados if weight-loss is on their mind due to the high-fat content.
-However, avocados are actually known to promote weight loss, when part of a healthy diet that includes other sources of polyphenolic compounds.
-Out of the three macronutrients (protein, carbohydrate, and fat), fat is the slowest burning macronutrient and therefore keeps us fuller for a longer period of time.
-Without enough good fat in the diet, both our neurotransmitters and hormones are thrown off which means we are likely to experience sugar cravings and increased hunger.
 If you are concerned about the fat in your food leading to the fat on your hips, my tip is to decrease your carbohydrate intake as you increase your fat intake.
 Replacing simple refined carbohydrates with heart-healthy fat like avocado helps reset and boost metabolism by reducing insulin output.
 When insulin is regulated and blood sugar is stabilized women especially will have an easier time letting go of stubborn weight.
 This is particularly of interest to us women since our genes predispose us to higher fat storage than men (thanks, evolution!).
 So if you have been struggling to lose those stubborn pounds, perhaps adding in some avocado might be something to try.

 Studies show eating avocado decreases your hunger, allows you to go longer between meals as well as reduce the surge in insulin and blood sugar after meals.
 One study in the Nutrition Journal shows that the best way to experience this effect is to start your meal with half an avocado.
 Participants felt 23% more satisfied longer after meals, and 28% less likely to eat over the next 5 hours by doing this.
-One of my favorite ways to break my fast is doing this same thing – I enjoy half an avocado with a little drizzle of tea seed oil.
+One of my favorite ways to break my fast is doing this same thing – I enjoy half an avocado with a little drizzle of tea seed oil or avocado oil.

-Remember that the fat you eat is not the same fat on your hips, thighs and belly.
+Remember that the fat you eat is not the same fat on your hips, thighs, and belly.
 Repeat this to yourself anytime you experience feelings of guilt, indulgence or worry when you eat some healthy avocado fat!

 The vast benefits and uses of avocado inspire more culinary creativity in me than any other food!
 One of my tricks is to dream up my favorite sandwich and then lose the bread.
 I carve out the flesh of the avocado, spread it or mix it with my protein, fill the avocado shells with it and top it with my favorite sandwich fixins, sauces and extra veggies.
 This way, I keep it low carb, high fat, and moderate protein – the ultimate combination for a metabolic reset!
 There are so many ways to consume avocado and I’m thrilled to share a couple of my personal favorites with you.

-The composition of healthy fats, fiber, vitamins, minerals and plant compounds provide us with endless health and beauty benefits, not to mention they are downright delicious.
+The composition of healthy fats, fiber, vitamins, minerals, and plant compounds provide us with endless health and beauty benefits, not to mention they are downright delicious.
 However you decide to incorporate avocados into your daily life, your health and taste buds will dramatically reap the benefits that you will feel and see immediately!